omarodse/data-structures-and-algorithms/arrays_and_strings/README.md

 ## Problems

 - [Unique Characters](unique_characters.py) - Determines if a string has all unique characters, showcasing different approaches including data structure usage, sorting, and brute force.
+- [Palindrome Checker](palindrome_check.py) - Determines if a string is a palindrome, considering only alphanumeric characters and ignoring cases and punctuation.
+Showcases two approaches: a straightforward method using Python string methods for preprocessing and an optimized method for better space efficiency.
 - More to come...